 Now, focus on the cross product equation.
 We want to isolate .
 Let’s operate on both sides of the cross product equation with and see what happens.
 Follow the steps very carefully.

-I will now subsequently refer to the expression in the final step of the above derivation as the master equation.
+I will now subsequently refer to the expression in the final step of the above derivation as the main equation.

-Now, I will point out as many interesting things about the master equation as I can think of, and believe me there’s a lot here to see.
+Now, I will point out as many interesting things about the main equation as I can think of, and believe me there’s a lot here to see.
 I was amazed at how much is here and is applicable to introductory physics.
 In introductory physics (e.g. when dealing with magnetic fields and magnetic forces), we usually like to constrain students to situations where all involved vectors are mutually perpendicular.
-Framed within the context of the master equation, this means and the master equation reduces to
+Framed within the context of the main equation, this means and the main equation reduces to

 The second noteworthy point about this reduced solution has to do with the situation where all three vectors are unit vectors.
 Look at the following derivation: